YuvalSK/NetworkTopology/README.md

 The Gonda Multidisciplinary Brain Research Center at BIU https://gondabrain.biu.ac.il/en

-Check out the proposed framework via a simple illustration of our analysis
+Please find the posed framework via a simple illustration of our analysis

 Network features we used:
 - degrees_in